vmware/build-tools-for-vmware-aria/typescript/codify/README.md

 ## Tool Requirements

 - Support for content and configurations of the stack the ACoE team works with - initially vRO and vRA
-- Support for the various execution runtimes of vRO and vRA - JavaScript (Rhino), NodeJS, Python, PowerShell
+- Support for the various execution run-times of vRO and vRA - JavaScript (Rhino), NodeJS, Python, PowerShell
 - Decouple IDEs from implementation
 - Extensibility - add new modules for various target systems, e.g. vRO, vRA, SaltStack, LCM, vROps, vRLI, vRNI, etc.